marian-m12l/studio/README.md

 ### Starting the application

-Your must first build the application or download a distribution archive.
+Your must first build the application or download a distribution archive ([check the latest release](https://github.com/marian-m12l/studio/releases/latest)).

 To start the application:
 * Unzip the distribution archive